videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/optimize-audio-video-tracks.md

 # Optimize Audio and Video Tracks

-While optimizing for the quality it is necessary to fine-tune the audio and video tracks that are being used during the calls.
+While optimizing for the for the best vieweing experience it is necessary to fine-tune the audio and video tracks that are being used during the calls.

-For the best fine-tuning experience have introduced the ability to pass a custom video and audio track for the participant's media.
+For the best fine-tuning experience wehave introduced the ability to pass a custom video and audio track for the participant's media before and during the meeting.

 ## Custom Video Tracks

-This feature can be used to add custom video encoder configurations, optimization mode (whether you want to focus on **motion**, **text** or **detail** of the video) and background removal & video filter from external SDK(e.g., [videosdk-media-processor](https://www.npmjs.com/package/@videosdk.live/videosdk-media-processor-web)) and send it to other participants.
+This feature can be used to add custom video encoder configurations, optimization mode (whether you want to focus on **motion**, **text** or **detail** of the video) and background removal & video filter from external libraries(e.g., [videosdk-media-processor](https://www.npmjs.com/package/@videosdk.live/videosdk-media-processor-web)) and send it to other participants.

 ### Creating a Custom Video Track